Find out about your rights if you rent a room in your landlord's home.

 Rental agreements for lodgers

-A landlord doesn't have to provide a lodger with a written contract but it is a good idea to have one.
+Your landlord doesn't have to provide you with a written contract but it's a good idea to have one.

 Your agreement with your landlord could be:

-- fixed term – usually for 6 or 12 months
+- fixed term – for example 6 or 12 months

 Deposits paid by lodgers